 Parents Of 545 Children Separated At U.S.-Mexico Border Still Can't Be Found

-Despite a federal judge's order that the government reunite families who had been separated at the U.S.-Mexico border under the Trump administration's "no tolerance" migration policy, the parents of 545 children still can't be found, according to a court document filed Tuesday by the U.S. Justice Dept. and the American Civil Liberties Union.
+Despite a federal judge's order that the government reunite families who had been separated at the U.S.-Mexico border under the Trump administration's "no tolerance" migration policy, the parents of 545 children still can't be found, according to a court document filed Tuesday by the U.S. Justice Department and the American Civil Liberties Union.

 Thousands of families were separated under the policy before the Trump administration ended the practice in 2018.
 The ACLU successfully sued the government, winning a court order to reunite families.
 Thousands of parents and children were reunited within weeks.